List of NBA career assists leaders: Assist leaders

-John Stockton has the most assists in NBA history.
-Stockton is also the all-time leader in steals.
+John Stockton has the most assists in NBA history and is also the all-time leader in steals.

-Chris Paul has the second-most assists in NBA history and has the most assists among active NBA players.
+Chris Paul has the second-most assists and the second-most steals in NBA history, having led the NBA in assists per game during five separate seasons.

-Jason Kidd has the third-most assists and the third-most steals in NBA history, having led the NBA in assists during five separate seasons.
+Jason Kidd has the third-most assists and the third-most steals in NBA history, having led the NBA in assists per game during five separate seasons.

-In addition to having the fourth-most assists in NBA history, LeBron James is also the all-time leading scorer in NBA history.
+In addition to having the fourth-most assists in NBA history and the most assists among active NBA players, LeBron James is also the all-time leading scorer in NBA history.

+Russell Westbrook has the fifth-most assists in NBA history, and he is one of 2 players in NBA history to average a triple-double multiple times.

-Steve Nash has the fifth-most assists in NBA history, and he is the only player in NBA history to achieve the 50–40–90 club four times.
+Steve Nash has the sixth-most assists in NBA history, and he is the only player in NBA history to achieve the 50–40–90 club four times.